Write for Rights in Your Classroom

 Write for Rights is Amnesty International’s annual letter-writing marathon—it is the largest grassroots human rights event in the world, and it changes lives every year.

-Three of the five cases for whom students wrote last year have already seen progress: student leader Phyoe Phyoe Aung (below) was released from prison in Myanmar; the government of Burkina Faso publicly pledged to end child marriage in the country; and Albert Woodfox was released from prison in Louisiana after 40 years of solitary confinement.
+Three of the five cases for whom students wrote in the last 2 years have already seen progress: student leader Phyoe Phyoe Aung (below) was released from prison in Myanmar; the government of Burkina Faso publicly pledged to end child marriage in the country; and Albert Woodfox was released from prison in Louisiana after 40 years of solitary confinement.